nattlip/nodejswebapp1/README.md

 ﻿# NodejsWebApp1

-    nodejs webserver for windows to control domotica t home , hue light and rfxcom
+    nodejs webserver for windows to control domotica at home , hue light and rfxcom uses node 0.10.39 because of rfxcom module